 On Returning Avaya to Glory

-This post is about the second narrative, supplemented with conversations directly with Masarek.
+This post is about the second narrative, supplemented with conversations directly with Alan Masarek.
 My last post on Avaya was back in August, when the CEO change was announced.
 That post covered Chirico’s reign.
 This post looks at what’s changed in the past five months.

 July 28 was a big day for Avaya.
 It announced Alan Masarek as its new CEO, and separately warned that it would substantially miss its Q3-23 quarter.
 About a week later, on August 9, the company confirmed the miss with a loss 2.4 times its revenue.
 It also disclosed an investigation into its financial reporting, and warned it might not have the cash to pay off near-term bonds.
 Avaya summarized the news with a “substantial doubt” that it could continue as a “going concern.”
 Déjà vu again, Avaya spent most of 2017 in Chapter 11 bankruptcy.

-One of the recurring questions I received when Masarek accepted the position was why he would accept the role.
+One of the recurring questions I received when Masarek took the position was why he would accept the role.
 He’s answered it many times, essentially he’s excited about Avaya, and the opportunity to transform what was once a great company.
 He has never indicated that the situation was worse than he expected.

 Masarek seems to enjoy transformations.
 When he arrived at Vonage in 2014, Vonage’s legacy home phone segment comprised more than 90% of its revenue, and it was in its sixth consecutive year of revenue decline.
 Masarek led a transformation at Vonage that pivoted into business communications with UCaaS, CCaaS and CPaaS.
 Over his six-year tenure as CEO, Vonage saw its business segment grow nearly tenfold to more than $1 billion dollars.
 Masarek departed Vonage in 2020.
 Last year, Vonage was acquired for over $6 billion.

 Restructuring the debt is what Masarek calls step five in his five step transformation strategy.
 The first four steps have progressed simultaneously while the company evaluated its financial options.
 They are: 1) Product Strategy, 2) Organizational Clarity, 3) Culture and Talent, and 4) Cost Structure.
 Step five is to address the balance sheet.
 The company has not made any announcements yet, though it’s likely coming soon.
 Masarek is not certain if it will be resolved with Chapter 11.
-However the balance sheet is resolved, Masarek believes it will be quick as all of the parties have been in active negotiations.
+However the balance sheet gets resolved, Masarek believes it will be quick as all of the parties have been in active negotiations.

 Regarding Organizational Clarity, the company has created three go-to-market initiatives: Premises-based (includes Aura and Elite), Cloud (includes ACO and Experience Platform), and Hybrid.
 The hybrid angle intends to position complementary cloud-delivered services to its single-tenant customer base.
 Avaya is attempting to provide its customers a path to cloud-delivered services without the disruption of a “forklift” migration.
 Avaya refers to this strategy as Innovation without Disruption.